Babylon (soundtrack): Background

-The score will be published by Interscope Records which released Hurwitz's Academy Award-winning soundtrack for La La Land.
+The score was published by Interscope Records which released Hurwitz's Academy Award-winning soundtrack for La La Land.
 Interscope officially announced the album on November 10, 2022 and its pre-orders of the soundtrack, set for December 9 release.
 The following day, two songs—"Call Me Manny" and "Voodoo Mama" were released for preview.
-"Call Me Manny" plays during the furor over Manny's (Diego Calva) latest gig, while "Voodoo Mama" is played at Nellie LaRoy (Margot Robbie) "takes over the dance floor at the party" when the film starts.
+"Call Me Manny" plays during the furor over Manny's (Diego Calva) latest gig, while "Voodoo Mama" is played as Nellie LaRoy (Margot Robbie) "takes over the dance floor at the party" when the film starts.
 The track underscored the film's trailer that released on September.

 Promotion

-Babylon Jazz Night at Delilah event will be held at Delilah in West Hollywood, California on December 11, 2022, hosted by Paramount Pictures, Interscope and Los Angeles-based The h.wood Group, to promote the film.
+Babylon Jazz Night at Delilah event was held at Delilah in West Hollywood, California on December 11, 2022, hosted by Paramount Pictures, Interscope and Los Angeles-based The h.wood Group, to promote the film.
 The event featured an orchestra band led by Hurwitz, the cast members, along with a dance party with the guests.
 H.wood also provides on-theme décor and atmosphere to "reflect the backdrop reflective of the vibes and aesthetic of the roaring 20s and old Hollywood through a modern lens".